yandextaxitech/binaryprefs/README.md

 `Persistable` contract been added for fast and flexible saving and it's restoring complex objects.
 It's pretty similar like standard java `Externalizable` contract but without few methods which don't need for.
-For usage you just need to implement this interface with methods on your data-model.
+For usage you just need to implement this interface with methods in your data-model.

-All Persistable data-objects should be registered for understanding de/serialization contract during cache initialization.
+All Persistable data-objects should be registered by key for understanding de/serialization contract during cache initialization.